Geekya215/DSAA/README.md

 # DSAA(DataStructure And Algorithm)
 :wrench: DSAA repo has various datastructure and algorithm implements using c++.
-This repo not only has normal algorithm which in book. it's also has kinds of trick methods from OJ problem or math problem.
+This repo not only mark normal algorithm in book. it's also has kinds of trick methods from OJ problem or math problem.

 <br>